Travel to Hawaii during Covid-19: What you need to know before you go

-(CNN) — If you're planning a trip to Hawaii, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to Hawaii, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 The basics

-Hawaii reopened to visitors from within the United States and a small number of countries in October, but visitors must provide evidence of a negative test.
+Hawaii reopened to visitors from within the United States and a small number of countries in October, but visitors must provide evidence of a negative Covid-19 test.
+All air passengers entering the United States must now present a negative test result.
+See below for details on which tests types are approved specifically for the state of Hawaii, including for Americans arriving from other states.

 What's on offer

-Spectacular surfing, sandy beaches, rugged volcanoes and traditional Pacific culture.
-Hawaii's unique geographical position and proud history make it unlike anywhere else in the United States.
+Spectacular surfing, sandy beaches, traditional Pacific culture and rugged volcanoes -- including the ongoing eruption of Kilauea.
+Hawaii's geographical position and proud history make it unlike anywhere else in the United States.

 Who can go

-Travelers from the United States, Canada and Japan are allowed entry.
-The 10-day quarantine can be bypassed on most islands by following testing rules (see below).
+Travelers from the United States, Canada, Japan and South Korea are allowed to bypass Hawaii's mandatory 10-day quarantine on most islands by following strict pre-travel testing rules (see below).

-All tourists must also complete a Safe Travels Hawaii form and undergo a health screening on arrival, as well as carry the requisite health insurance.

-Beyond those countries, Hawaii is following CDC guidelines, meaning those who have been in the European Schengen Area, UK, Iran, Brazil and China in the past 14 days will be denied entry.
-Travelers from all other countries must undergo 10 days quarantine, check the Hawaii Guide website for details as the situation evolves.
+Beyond those countries, Hawaii is following CDC guidelines, meaning those who have been in Brazil, China, the European Schengen Area, Iran, Ireland, South Africa and the United Kingdom in the past 14 days will be denied entry.
+Travelers from all other countries must undergo a 10-day quarantine or present a negative test result.
+Check the Hawaii Guide website for details as the situation evolves.
+However, several airlines -- including Alaska Airlines, United Airlines and Hawaiian Airlines -- have instituted preclearance programs allowing passengers on many flights to show their test results before departure and bypass the airport document screening process in Hawaii.
+Starting February 18, travelers on select flights on Delta Air Lines and United Airlines from Los Angeles (LAX) to Honolulu (HNL) can enroll and use CLEAR's Health Pass to securely link their test results to their verified identity before traveling.

 What are the restrictions?

-Hawaii's travel restrictions are evolving rapidly.
-Currently, all travelers must either undergo a 10-day quarantine, or -- if traveling to any island other than Kauai -- can avoid quarantine by presenting a negative test from a "trusted partner," a list of which can be found on the Hawaii Covid-19 website.
-This must be uploaded to the Safe Travels Hawaii site before your flight to the islands.
-Showing a negative test on arrival in Hawaii is no longer sufficient and will incur the 10 days' quarantine.
-Registration with Safe Travels Hawaii as soon as flights are booked is mandatory for all travelers over the age of 18.
+Test results must be uploaded to the Safe Travels Hawaii site before your flight to the islands.
+Showing a negative test on arrival in Hawaii is no longer sufficient and you will incur the 10-day quarantine.
+There is a mandatory contact tracing requirement for all travelers from both the mainland and interisland to Maui.
+All travelers to Maui have to download the AlohaSafe Alert app on their mobile phone.
+If you don't, you'll have to go into a mandatory 10-day quarantine.
+Visitors who have been in the state of Hawaii for more than three days may visit Kauai without quarantining by complying with a number of measures including a test more than three days after arriving in the state but within 72 hours before traveling to Kauai.

+Kauai also announced a shortened three-day quarantine option for travelers arriving from out of state who participate in a new "resort bubble" program.

+Registration with Safe Travels Hawaii as soon as flights are booked is mandatory for all travelers older than 18.
 The form will generate a unique QR code which must be scanned on arrival.
 Negative tests must be uploaded here, and a questionnaire must be completed 24 hours ahead of travel.

-On arrival, roughly a quarter of passengers will be selected for random Covid testing, which will not incur a cost.
-All passengers will be temperature checked.
+The Safe Travels program randomly invites travelers to participate in a voluntary secondary test three to four days after arrival.

 What's the Covid situation?

-With a total of 21,109 cases and 283 deaths as of December 29, Hawaii has seen relatively low Covid numbers compared to other US states.
+With more than 26,000 cases and more than 400 deaths as of February 11, Hawaii has seen relatively low Covid numbers compared with other US states.
 Strict lockdown measures were put in place in March to ensure that the islands were not overwhelmed.
-Cases have fallen since August, but have risen towards the end of 2020.
+Cases have fallen since August, but rose toward the end of 2020.

 What can visitors expect?

-Restrictions vary by island, although there is a state-wide mask mandate -- they must be worn whenever out in public.
+Restrictions vary by island, although there is a statewide mask mandate -- they must be worn whenever out in public.

 Oahu has implemented a four-tier system of restrictions.
-Currently it is in Tier 2 (the second most restricted).
-This means social gatherings of no more than five people are allowed, restaurants, helicopter tours, museums and attractions can operate at 50 percent capacity.
+Currently, it is in Tier 2 (the second most restricted).
+This means social gatherings of no more than five people are allowed.
+Restaurants, helicopter tours, museums and attractions can operate at 50% capacity.
 Bars and nightclubs remain shut, and there is a maximum of five people per table in restaurants.

-Maui, Molokai and Lanai allow for gatherings of up to 10 people, although vacation rentals are only available to those not subject to 10-day quarantine.
-Lanai recently moved out of full lockdown following a major spike in cases.
-Beaches and County Parks are open.

-On Big Island, indoor and outdoor gatherings of 10 people are permitted as long as masks are worn and social distancing rules followed.
+Maui, Molokai and Lanai -- all in Maui County -- allow for gatherings of up to five people.
+Beaches and Maui County Parks are open.
+On Hawaii Island, indoor and outdoor gatherings of 10 people are permitted as long as masks are worn and social distancing rules followed.
 Beaches reopened in September.
+Kauai has recently amended its quarantine rules (see above).
+It is currently in Tier 4, meaning gatherings of 10 people are allowed indoors and 25 outdoors.
+Restaurants and bars are open but limited to 50% capacity indoors.

 Useful links

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 11.